Brown University: Foundation and charter

 In September 1764, the inaugural meeting of the corporation—the college's governing body—was held in Newport's Old Colony House.
 Governor Stephen Hopkins was chosen chancellor, former and future governor Samuel Ward vice chancellor, John Tillinghast treasurer, and Thomas Eyres secretary.
-The charter stipulated that the board of trustees should be composed of 22 Baptists, five Quakers, five Episcopalians, and four Congregationalists.
-Of the 12 Fellows, eight should be Baptists—including the college president—"and the rest indifferently of any or all Denominations."
+The charter stipulated that the board of trustees should be composed of 22 Baptists, 5 Quakers, 5 Episcopalians, and 4 Congregationalists.
+Of the 12 Fellows, 8 should be Baptists—including the college president—"and the rest indifferently of any or all Denominations."

 At the time of its creation, Brown's charter was a uniquely progressive document.
 Other colleges had curricular strictures against opposing doctrines, while Brown's charter asserted, "Sectarian differences of opinions, shall not make any Part of the Public and Classical Instruction."
 The document additionally "recognized more broadly and fundamentally than any other [university charter] the principle of denominational cooperation."
 The oft-repeated statement that Brown's charter alone prohibited a religious test for College membership is inaccurate; other college charters were similarly liberal in that particular.

 The college was founded as Rhode Island College, at the site of the First Baptist Church in Warren, Rhode Island.
 Manning was sworn in as the college's first president in 1765 and remained in the role until 1791.
-In 1766, the college authorized the Reverend Morgan Edwards to travel to Europe to "solicit Benefactions for this Institution".
+In 1766, the college authorized Rev. Morgan Edwards to travel to Europe to "solicit Benefactions for this Institution".
 During his year-and-a-half stay in the British Isles, Edwards secured funding from benefactors including Thomas Penn and Benjamin Franklin.

 In 1770, the college moved from Warren to Providence.
 To establish a campus, John and Moses Brown purchased a four-acre lot on the crest of College Hill on behalf of the school.
 The majority of the property fell within the bounds of the original home lot of Chad Brown, an ancestor of the Browns and one of the original proprietors of Providence Plantations.
 After the college was relocated to the city, work began on constructing its first building.

 A building committee, organized by the corporation, developed plans for the college's first purpose-built edifice, finalizing a design on February 9, 1770.
 The subsequent structure, referred to as "The College Edifice" and later as University Hall, may have been modeled on Nassau Hall, built 14 years prior at the College of New Jersey.
 President Manning, an active member of the building process, was educated at Princeton and might have suggested that Brown's first building resemble that of his alma mater.